Create a marketplace in 15 practical steps

 There are also many ways to convince early supply to join before you have any customers:

-- Offer exclusivity: communicate that you only accept the very best suppliers
+• Offer exclusivity by communicating that you only accept the very best suppliers

-- Start with a single-player mode: offer a SaaS tool first and building a marketplace around it later.
+• Start with a single-player mode by offering a SaaS tool first and building a marketplace around it later.

-This is an area where learning from founders who have made it is especially useful.
-Find some great resources below.
+Onboarding your first sellers is an area where learning from founders who have made it is especially useful.
+You can find some great resources below.

 + More on building marketplace supply

-After your initial supply is onboard, you should launch to a small group of customers.
+After your initial supply is onboard, you should launch to a small customer base.

-(By “launching”, I don’t mean a big-bang marketing and PR launch yet!
+(By “launching”, we don’t mean a big-bang marketing and PR launch yet!
 Make the first launch a smaller product launch that opens your platform to customers.)

 The faster you launch, the faster you’ll know if your marketplace has real potential.

-So, how to find the first customers?
+So, how do you find your first customers?
 Hopefully, you’ve accumulated some initial customer interest at the pre-validation stage.
 A few additional sources can be:

 After your product launch, the right time for a marketing launch is when you know that your platform works for the small initial group.